John Baldacci: 2006 election

-Baldacci ran for reelection in 2006, facing opposition from Republican Chandler Woodcock, Independents Barbara Merrill and Phillip Napier, and Green Independent Party candidate Pat LaMarche.
+Baldacci ran for reelection in 2006, facing opposition from Republican state Senator Chandler Woodcock, Independents Barbara Merrill and Phillip Napier, and Green Independent Party candidate Pat LaMarche.

 Democratic-leaning voters had a wide array of choices.
 Merrill, who was elected to her state house seat as a Democrat, Woodcock, and LaMarche received money from Maine's Clean Elections law.
-Merrill and LaMarche were generally seen as taking votes from Baldacci, while Woodcock's socially conservative position prompted many longtime Republicans to throw their votes to Baldacci, Merrill, or LaMarche.
+Merrill and LaMarche were generally seen as taking votes from Baldacci, while Woodcock's socially conservative position prompted some longtime Republicans to throw their votes to Baldacci, Merrill, or LaMarche.

-Baldacci won the election with 38% of the vote.
+Baldacci won the election with 38.11% of the vote.
 Woodcock placed second with 30%.
 Merrill received a surprising 21%, narrowly defeating Baldacci among unenrolled voters.
 LaMarche finished with 10%, enough to maintain ballot access for the Green Party.